Let’s face it, most people don’t shop on Etsy to save a buck — in many cases, they’re actually paying a premium.

 They want to support an artist or small business owner.

 Some people want to say, “Oh, this?
-It was made by an AMAZING woodcrafter in a tiny town upstate!”
+It was made by an AMAZING upcoming art student that sells her work as a side hustle!”

 They want to support a local seller, or one from a far-flung locale.